 Main content starts here, tab to start navigating

-Old Ebbitt Grill's Oyster Riot® is one of the greatest parties of the year in Washington, D.C.
-Always held the Friday & Saturday before Thanksgiving, the Riot is the area's preeminent food & wine event.
+Old Ebbitt Grill's Oyster Riot is one of Washington, DC's greatest parties of the year.
+Always held the Friday and Saturday before Thanksgiving, The Riot is the area's preeminent food and wine event celebrating the pairing of oysters and wines.
 Each night, hundreds of people devour thousands of oysters while enjoying the gold medal winners of the International Wines for Oysters Competition and grooving to some awesome tunes.

 How are the oysters chosen?